The Future of HVAC Systems: 8 Next-Generation Technologies to Use Today

 7. Genetic Algorithm

 A Genetic Algorithm (GA) is a search technique used to solve simulation-based optimization problems.
-Future HVAC technology will integrate GA as an evolutionary algorithm to optimize the supervisory control strategy for optimal operation of energy systems.
+Future HVAC technology will integrate GA as an evolutionary algorithm to optimize the supervisory control strategy for the optimal operation of energy systems.
 GA is also to be used in tandem with ML-based predictive models to predict potential failures and implement counter-strategies to prevent them.

 8. Model-based Predictive Control